Technology

 Builds AI agents that engage with scammers at scale to map the fraud lifecycle, extract actionable intelligence on mule accounts and attacker infrastructure, and deliver real-time fraud signals to financial institutions, telecoms, crypto platforms, and law enforcement.
 Pioneered the first AI system for engaging sophisticated trust-based scammers.

-Intel has already enabled financial services and government agencies to intercept scammers mid-transaction.
-AI agents are multiplatform, multimodal, and multilingual, capable of sustaining engagement for months.
+AI agents that are multiplatform, multimodal, and multilingual, capable of sustaining engagement for months.
+Intel enabling financial services and government agencies to intercept scammers mid-transaction.
 Targeting financial services, crypto, telecoms, social media companies, and law enforcement.

 DOD Cyber Competition winners with published research provide strong credibility for government and enterprise sales.
 The $12B trust-based scam market is growing rapidly with AI-enabled scams (deepfakes, voice cloning, LLM persuasion).
 Likely raising post-Demo Day with strong defense/fintech interest.